yogidevendra/docs/docs/dtingest.md

     any change.

     If 'Polling' mode is selected, then 'Polling interval' should be specified.
-    This is the time interval between sub-sequent scans for detecting new/modified files.
+    This is the time interval between subsequent scans for detecting new/modified files.

     ![Screenshot from 2015-09-24 20:03:57.png](images/dtingest/image17.png)